DennisD2/sigrok-ti5x-decoder/readme.md

 ## TODOs
 * IO-lines processing not yet done
 * I am not sure at all that the decoding works correct.
-For example, the IO lines show activity after all BRA instructions (maybe ok), but also after many other instructions, which does not make sense to me.
+For example, the IO lines show activity after all BRA (branch) instructions (seems ok), but also after many other instructions, which does not make sense to me.
 Notably, IO line activity can be seen after/during mask operations (like .MANT etc.), which looks strange to me.